Michal0110/BodyClocks_data/README.md

 # BodyClocks data and analysis pipeline

-This repository contains the reproducible R workflow supporting the BodyClocks study of circadian transcriptomes.
-It processes curated mouse and baboon transcriptomic datasets into a common set of circadian statistics, functional annotations and STRING association networks; prepares data files consumed by the [BodyClocks](https://www.bodyclocks.org) web application; and generates the figures and supplementary tables accompanying the manuscript.
+This repository contains the R code and input data used to process the publicly available circadian transcriptomic datasets included in the [BodyClocks](https://www.bodyclocks.org) web application and to reproduce the analyses presented in the accompanying manuscript.

+[BodyClocks](https://www.bodyclocks.org) brings together datasets generated in different tissues, laboratories and experimental systems so that their rhythmic transcriptomes can be explored and compared in a consistent format.
+This workflow performs the dataset-specific pre-processing and rhythmicity analyses, adds functional annotations and STRING association networks, and generates both the app-ready data and the manuscript figures and supplementary tables.

-The workflow starts from the gene-level count or expression matrices supplied in `data/raw/`.
-FASTQ quality control, trimming and genome alignment for newly generated sequencing data are described in the manuscript but are not executed by this repository.
+The workflow begins with gene-level count or expression matrices supplied in data/raw/.
+FASTQ quality control, trimming and genome alignment for newly generated sequencing data are described in the manuscript but are not performed within this repository.

 ## Repository contents